 See the article “Zeno’s Paradoxes” in this encyclopedia.

 Lets’ consider the question of metrification in more detail, starting with the assignment of locations to points.
-A space is a collection of points.
-In a space that is supposed to be time, these points are the instants and the space is presumably linear.
-Our first question is how we assign time numbers to these points, which we will call “dates.”
+Any space is a collection of points.
+In a space that is supposed to be time, these points are the instants and the space for time is presumably linear (since presumably time is one-dimensional).
 Before discussing time coordinates specifically, let’s consider what is meant by assigning coordinates to a mathematical space, one that might represent either physical space, or physical time, or spacetime, or something else.
-In a one-dimensional space, such as a line in the shape of the letter “S”, we assign unique coordinate numbers to points along the line, and we make sure that no point fails to have a coordinate.
+In a one-dimensional space, such as a curving line, we assign unique coordinate numbers to points along the line, and we make sure that no point fails to have a coordinate.
 For a 2-dimensional space, we assign pairs of numbers to points.
 For a 3-d space, we assign triples of numbers.
+Why numbers and not letters?
 If we assign letters instead of numbers, we can not use the tools of mathematics to describe the space.
-But even if we do assign numbers we can not assign any coordinate numbers we please.
+But even if we do assign numbers we cannot assign any coordinate numbers we please.
 There are restrictions.
 If the space has a certain geometry, then we have to assign numbers that reflect this geometry.
-If event A occurs before event B, then the date of event A, namely t(A) must be less than t(B).
+If event A occurs before event B, then the date of event A, namely t(A), must be less than t(B).
 If event B occurs after event A but before event C, then we should assign dates so that t(A) < t(B) < t(C).
 Here is the fundamental method of analytic geometry:

 Consider a space as a class of fundamental entities: points.
 The class of points has “structure” imposed upon it, constituting it a geometry—say the full structure of space as described by Euclidean geometry.
 [By assigning coordinates] we associate another class of entities with the class of points, for example a class of ordered n-tuples of real numbers [for a n-dimensional space], and by means of this “mapping” associate structural features of the space described by the geometry with structural features generated by the relations that may hold among the new class of entities—say functional relations among the reals.
 We can then study the geometry by studying, instead, the structure of the new associated system [of coordinates].
 (Sklar, 1976, p.
 28)